cas-bioinf/rboAnalyzer/readme.md

 ### Solving issues:
+- __BLAST txt output from WEB not recognized__
+  Reason: the NCBI changed the `txt` output for the WEB BLAST when they switched to new design.
+Our txt parser is compatible with commandline `txt` output (`-outfmt 0`) which was also the `txt` output for the WEB BLAST.
+  Solution: Download the `xml` output or switch to the "Traditional result page" and download `txt` there.
 - __One or more records not found__
   Reason: the blastdbcmd was not able to find sequence(s) with respective id(s) in provided database.
   This is due to inconsistency between the sequence accessions and the BLAST database.